-02 Jun Episode 60 Scandinavian Minimalism and How to Achieve It In Your Life
+02 Jun How to Achieve Scandinavian Minimalism in Your Life

-I am talking not just minimalistic design in furniture and home but about life in general.
-How we can be minimalistic the Nordic way and enjoy some Hygge in our lives, or mysig as the Swedes call it.
+I am talking not just Scandinavian Minimalism in furniture and home but about life in general.
+How we can be minimalistic the Nordic way and enjoy some Hygge in our lives, or Mysig as the Swedes call it.

 Using what you have, rather than graving more things, products, food that goes to a bin.
 Roughly one-third of the food produced in the world for human consumption every year — approximately 1.3 billion tonnes — gets lost or wasted.
 Less waste and more used, freeze things (milk, tomatoes etc.) dry things, herbs, mushrooms, berries.

 It goes without saying that we should be grateful for what we have, or does it?

 Are you intentionally saying thanks for your life, possessions and what you have in your life?

 having a more meaningful purpose for anything and everything.

 Some ways it is going to sauna and enjoying that relaxing feeling end of the working week and clearing the negative thoughts out of your mind.
 Being intentionally happy, enjoying little things and this will spread to other aspects of your life as well.